 Twin Parks Montessori Schools’ Mission Statement

-Guided by the Montessori philosophy, we gently help children learn how to learn in a secure, prepared environment, laying a firm foundation for them to become confident, caring and successful human beings.
+Guided by the Montessori philosophy, we gently help children learn how to learn in a diverse, secure, prepared environment, laying a firm foundation for them to become confident, caring and successful human beings.

 A Day at Twin Parks Montessori School